rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 ---
 title: 'What breed is that puppy?
-Dog breed classification using Transfer Learning and Convolutional Neural Networks'
+Dog breed classification using Convolutional Neural Networks and Transfer Learning'
 subtitle: 'How to exploit Convolutional Neural Networks and Transfer Learning for building a computer vision application that can distinguish a Chihuahua from a Pug'
 summary: "In what follows, I'll show how to build a dog breed classifier based on Convolutional Neural Networks, which focuses on two particular breeds: Chihuahua and Pug.
 In order to cope with the small amount of traning data, the model exploits three main techniques: real time data augmentation during training, Transfer Learning and fine tuning."
 date: 2020-11-28T00:00:00Z